Jhonatan (footballer, born 1991)

-Jhonatan Luiz da Siqueira (born 8 May 1991) is a Brazilian professional footballer who plays as a goalkeeper for Uzbekistan Super League club Pakhtakor.
+Jhonatan Luiz da Siqueira (born 8 May 1991) is a Brazilian professional footballer who plays as a goalkeeper for Primeira Liga club Alverca.

 Club career

 Born in São Miguel do Oeste, Santa Catarina, Jhonatan joined the youth setup of Guarani at the age of fifteen.
 Two years later, he switched to the Joinville academy and was promoted to the senior team in 2010.
 In 2015, he joined Operário on loan for the Campeonato Paranaense season.
 In March, he scored a goal against Nacional in a 2–1 away victory.
 During his loan spell, he went on to win the competition with the club.

 On 7 July 2017, Jhonatan moved abroad and signed for Portuguese first tier club Moreirense on a two-year contract.

 On 16 July 2021, he joined Rio Ave on a season-long loan.